gottacatchenall/dotfiles/README.md

-my dotfiles, a ship of thesius type thing
+my dotfiles, a ship of thesius type thing.

+draws much from [these](https://github.com/lokesh-krishna/dotfiles) dotfiles.